ENG517/Procedure/millere/p-tca-website-update-member-image.md

 9. Select Replace > Upload.
 10. Upload TCA executive board member photo.
 11. Select “Select” in the lower left corner.
+> Note: For consistency, all photos should be 1080 x 1080 pixels.
 12. Press “Save” in the upper right corner.
+> Note: Unless changing website design, do not change the dimensions of image containers.
+Our website aims for a professional and consistent design.